nicojo77/NetFLICC/readme.md

 [_ToTop_](#top)
 ## netflicc.py Usage
 ### Exports
+⚠️
+In FLICC, if you rename the search, __do not use special characters and under no circumstances [/].__ ⚠️

 Copy FLICC export(s) (zip file) to an external drive.

 Move to your case folder and launch netflicc.py.